 How to use Apple Cider Vinegar for Hair?

-- You can use a conditioner after the rinse if you wish.
+- You can use a conditioner after the rinse if you wish. ( I don’t apply conditioner after the rinse as I don’t feel the need to.
+My hair feels soft after each rinse.)

 - Instead of vigorously drying your hair with a towel, wrap your hair with a t-shirt or a microfiber towel to reduce the frizz on the hair.